CURENT/andes/INSTALL.md

 3. If no error occurs, you can close the `PowerShell` window.

 ### Python Setup
-1. Download and install Miniconda with Python 3.6 for your architecture (preferably x64) from [Miniconda download page](https://conda.io/miniconda.html).
+1. From the [Miniconda download page](https://conda.io/miniconda.html), download and install Miniconda with Python 3.6 for your architecture (64-bit preferred).

-2. After installing, open the ```Anaconda Prompt```, clone the `Andes` repository with
+2. After installing, open the ```Anaconda Prompt``` from the Start Menu, clone the `Andes` repository with

 ~~~~
 git clone https://github.com/cuihantao/andes